It's Arby's Classic time in Bristol again

 “I don’t know.
 There are seven or eight teams that could win it,” he said.
 “Just any bunch of those that could end up winning it.
 It is hard to pick a favorite.”

-Ensor said he is the only person left that has been involved in all 39 Arby’s Classic.
-Garland Chaffin, who died in November at age 81, has joined Ensor with the most tourney tenure.

-So has the Arby's Classic, which was last played when Long Island Lutheran cut the nets last New Year's Eve.
+It isn’t hard to pick a favorite basketball event in the area.
+That would be the Arby’s Classic, which was completed last New Year’s Eve with Long Island Lutheran (N.Y.) cutting down the nets.

-It's almost basketball time in Bristol.
-That's when all Ensor's work pays off.
+It’s almost Arby’s Classic time in Bristol.
+That’s when all Ensor’s work pays off.

 “I enjoy just watching all the players and I sort of enjoy getting the teams, see who I can get and carry on the tradition,” he said.